 - a.
 Failure to comply with the starter's commands. - b.
-Having any part of the body in contact with the starting line or running surface beyond the line, when the starting device is fired. - c.
-Failure to remain motionless after assuming the set position prior to the starting device being fired. - d.
-Failure to place starting blocks within the respective competitor's lane. - e.
+Having any part of the body in contact with the starting line or running surface beyond the line when the starting device is fired. - c.
+If a runner leaves their mark with a hand or foot after the "set" command but before the starting device is fired. - d.
+If a runner leaves their mark with a forward motion without the starting device being fired. - e.
+Failure to place starting blocks within the respective competitor's lane. - f.
 Repeated use of disconcerting acts.